Operation Dragon Strike

 Operation Dragon Strike was a NATO counter-insurgent mission in Kandahar province, Afghanistan, against Taliban forces, which started on September 15, 2010.

 Planning

 The aim of the operation was to reclaim the strategic southern province of Kandahar, which was the birthplace of the Taliban movement.
 The area where the operation took place has been dubbed "The Heart of Darkness" by Coalition troops.

 The basic concept of the coalition operation, code-named Dragon Strike, was a series of sequential, mutually reinforcing attacks across the entire district to seize control of key nodes and movement corridors in the enemy system, and destroy enemy strongholds and IED and weapons facilitation networks.
-By advancing simultaneously across the district, ISAF and ANSF forced the Taliban to simultaneously defend multiple positions.
+By advancing simultaneously across the district, ISAF (International Security Assistance Force) and ANSF (Afghan National Security Forces) forced the Taliban to simultaneously defend multiple positions.
 Most importantly, ISAF for the first time moved into Zhari with the intention and resources to hold key terrain and to work with the local population to prevent insurgent re-infiltration.